neoluigi4123/Discord-Ollama-Chatbot/README.md

 If you're a great dev and want to help the project, then you can!
 The project isn't moving as fast as I want (because of studies and personnal life), but like I said, its still 2 years of project ongoing!
 (explaining why its *not getting lots of update*, which actually I may forgot to push every modification lol, just ask me on discord and I'll tell you everything ^^)

+---
+ # My personnal Current Setup

+ Wondering if it could work on your personnal computer?
+Well, for my side, with some optimisation (mostly automated with Ollama already), I can run the bot on my machine:
+ - Ryzen 5 6-core
+ - RTX 3050 8gb
+ - Ram 32gb
+(not that crazy but still not thaaaat baaad)

+If you have more then this, you can run it without any trouble!